 Job Satisfaction of Humanities Majors

-- When both terminal bachelor’s degree and advanced degree holders are considered together, humanities majors’ level of satisfaction with specific aspects of their jobs was quite similar to those of college graduates generally (Indicator III-10b).
+When both terminal bachelor’s degree and advanced degree holders are considered together, humanities majors’ rate of satisfaction with specific aspects of their jobs was similar to that of college graduates generally (Indicator III-10c).
 The largest difference between humanities majors and the entire baccalaureate-holding population with respect to job satisfaction was in the area of salary.
-While 72% of humanities graduates expressed satisfaction with that aspect of their jobs, the share for all college graduates was 76%.
+While 74% of humanities graduates expressed satisfaction with that aspect of their jobs, the share for all college graduates was 78%.
+(For information about terminal bachelor’s degree holders in fields other than the humanities, see the supplemental tables.)

 Conducted every two years, the National Survey of College Graduates (NSCG) gathers detailed education, occupation, and earnings information from a sample of individuals drawn from the larger pool of all those identified via the American Community Survey as holders of a baccalaureate degree.
 The National Science Foundation makes NSCG data available to researchers and the general public via downloadable data files and its online data analysis tool, SESTAT.
 Given the size of the NSCG sample, reliable estimates are available only for broad academic fields.
 For the NSCG disciplinary categories included in each of the field-of-degree categories employed by the Humanities Indicators, see the provided crosswalk.
 The categories for level of satisfaction in the survey were “very satisfied,” “somewhat satisfied,” “somewhat dissatisfied,” and “very dissatisfied.”